PBLIZZ/codexcrmapp/apps/web/app/groups/README.md

 ## Components

 - `page.tsx` - Server component that renders the groups management page
-- `GroupsContent.tsx` - Client component that handles the groups UI, including:
+- `GroupsContent.tsx` - Contact component that handles the groups UI, including:
   - Listing all groups
   - Creating new groups
   - Editing existing groups